 Hand Embroidery & Applique in Cotton, Linen, Silk; Polymer Clay; Onyx.
 44.25" x 44.25" c.
 Dianne Ayres, 2020.

 California Condors are the largest flighted bird on Earth these days and their story is rather an environmental success.
 One intriguing aspect is that there was much debate in the 1980’s whether to capture the remaining 22 Condors in the wild for a captive breeding program or to focus on saving their habitat and let nature play out.
 Environmentalist as prominent as David Brower were advocating for the later.
-Fortunately, the former was the course taken and today there are over 250 flying free and reproducing in the wild and about that many as well in captivity.
+Fortunately, the former was the course taken and today there are over 300 flying free and reproducing in the wild and about that many as well in captivity.
+Click here for the current statics.

 What was not fully understood is that habitat loss was not the culprit.
 In fact, only in 2006, after having released Condors that had been raised in captivity and finding them in distress or dead, was it recognized that the culprit is lead poisoning from bullets.
 Hunters shoot to the heart and discard the innards of their kill in the wild.
 Condors, being scavengers, unknowingly consume these deadly meals.
 Legislation was passed in 2013 to outlaw the use of lead bullets in Condor territory, but still most Condors in the wild by the age of seven have needed to be captured and treated for lead poisoning and the law is often under threat of being repealed.

 The making of California Condor - Edge of Extinction